 - Which action to use

 Hit the OK button and Photoshop will start editing all photos according to the pre-set action.
 You can now sit back and wait until the entire process is over.

 Adobe Lightroom is another good alternative to batch post-edit your photos.
 If you swear by Lightroom to manage your photos, you should already be familiar with this function.
 But if you are not, no worries – it’s easy.

 After importing your photo into Lightroom, you can start by editing the photo in the Develop Mode.
 Once it’s done, select the photos (most probably all of them) you want to have the same effect and hit the Sync button.
 This will take all the effects you applied on the first photo and apply them on all the photos you’ve selected.

 Hold the Control (Win) / Command (Mac) key with Sync button will turn it into Auto Sync.

-For more details, check out this video tutorial – How To Sync Changes in Adobe Lighroom.
+For more details, check out this video tutorial – How To Sync Changes in Adobe Lightroom.

 4. Combining photos into Movie

 This is the last step, also the most exciting step as you’ll be merging all your photos into a beautiful Time-lapse video.
-There are few applications that will assist you to do that.
-We’ll talk about few of the common ones.
+There are a few applications that will assist you in doing that.
+We’ll talk about a few of the common ones.

 These two are probably the simplest and easiest software we’ve tried.
 Assembling Time-lapse photos is also possible with Mac’s iMovie.
 If you have other software that will do the job, please leave your suggestion in the comment box below.